 Mauna Loa's last eruption was in 1984, when the lava flow reached to within four miles of Hilo, a city of more than 40,000.
 It's an especially active volcano, having erupted 33 times in recorded history — the two largest were in 1950 and 1859, and one in 1880-81 covered land now in Hilo's city limits.
-Like Mount Rainier, it's also closely monitored, and one theory suggests it's currently at the end of a 2,000-year cycle, with its summit lava flows poised to increase toward the northwest and southeast.
+Like Rainier, it's closely monitored, and one theory suggests it's near the end of a 2,000-year cycle, with its summit lava flows poised to increase toward the northwest and southeast.

 Crater Lake, Oregon

 Oregon's Crater Lake, held by the collapsed caldera of Mount Mazama, was formed when a series of explosive eruptions rocked the volcano about 7,000 years ago.
 These events were some of the largest known eruptions during the Holocene, the current geological epoch that began about 11,500 years ago.
 They ejected tephra as far away as Canada, according to the Smithsonian Institution's Global Volcanism Program, and produced pyroclastic flows that traveled 25 miles (40 km) from the volcano.